15 Examples of Microphones

 4. Headset Microphone

 Offering convenient hands-free operation, headset microphones are tailored to gamers, streamers, and remote meeting attendees.
-Lightweight picks such as the HyperX Cloud II headset mic ensure comunication comes through clearly amid gameplay audio and background noise.
+Lightweight picks such as the HyperX Cloud II headset mic ensure communication comes through clearly amid gameplay audio and background noise.

 5. USB Microphone